Unity-Technologies/com.unity.multiplayer.docs/mppm_versioned_docs/version-1.0.0/virtual-players/virtual-players-layout.md

 1. [Activate](../virtual-players/virtual-players-enable) a Virtual Player.
 2. Select the **Layout** drop down.
-3. Select the checked box next to the window(s) you want to hide in this Virtual Player.
+3. Deselect the checked box next to the window(s) you want to hide in this Virtual Player.
 4. Select **Apply**.